 - Hardcoded passwords are a common practice in these devices.
 Protocols to reset passwords once the device is in the hands of customers is often not a mandatory practice.
 This process may provide convenience to the end-user but also provides convenience to the hacker.

 - Lack of security capability of the IoT resources is a major concern.
 Devices like humidity detectors may not be designed to handle security measures like encryption.

 - IoT thrives on data.
 And yet sometimes, there aren’t enough measures in place to protect this data.
 Although making sense of consumer data is a significant use case of IoT for businesses, there is a line to be drawn as to what kind of data businesses can use.
-Data which can also be your Personally Identifiable Information (PII) must be monitored stringently.
+Data that can also be your Personally Identifiable Information (PII) must be monitored stringently.
 Otherwise, it can leave users exposed to a lot of risks.
-(Understand what is PII here)

 - Lack of expertise against hackers.
 The manufacturers who design and develop the IoT devices, secure them to the best of their understanding.
-Yet, they aren’t in the field of cybersecurity, and so they will not have the expertise.
-Thus, the standard security measures which they might be inclined to follow will not be foolproof here.
+Yet, they aren’t in the field of cybersecurity, and so they would not have the expertise.
+Thus, the standard security measures which they might be inclined to follow will not be foolproof.

 We’ve discussed at length the ways and vectors to attack IoT networks.
 But we have also established that it is indeed a necessity and there is no escaping it, and why should we, considering how it can be an absolute boon.
 Let’s talk about the ways of securing it:

-- Stringent patch management policy can ensure patches are released and installed on time.
+- A stringent patch management policy can ensure patches are released and installed on time.
 Test the patch thoroughly, to avoid further complications and ensure the time taken to apply it is not too long.

 - API security must be a priority.
 Given that the exchange of data happens via API, this interaction must be safeguarded.
 The access to the system, which is at the receiving end of this IoT data, must also be streamlined.